What are Pancreatic Injuries?

 Medications and Pain Management

 Your child's trauma surgery provider may also write a prescription for stronger pain medication.
-Give the stronger medication if the pain does not go away one hour after giving Acetaminophen.
-Follow the directions on the prescription
+Give the stronger medication if the pain does not go away one hour after giving acetaminophen.
+Follow the directions on the prescription.

 Wound and Skin Care

-If you child has had surgery, check with your trauma surgery provider about taking a shower or bath.
-Follow instructions given by trauma surgery regarding any other injuries or wounds.
+Your child may shower or take a bath, but they may need help for several days after going home.
+If your child had surgery, check with your trauma surgery provider about taking a shower or bath.
+Follow the instructions given by trauma surgery regarding any other injuries or wounds.
+If your child has cuts or scrapes on the skin from other injuries, wash the areas with warm, soapy water and pat dry.

 Activity After a Pancreatic Injury